SageNADev/Sage300-SDK/patch/README.md

 complete and the Web SDK is being finalized, an issue is discovered that must be patched for developers on the current release not to be impacted.

-An issue was discovered in the grid framework that affects the grid for a Flat Code Type screen:

-* The override of the Sage Grid Controller did not result in the controller being invoked.
+An issue was recently discovered in the grid framework where overriding the Sage Grid Controller did not result in the custom controller being invoked.
+As a result, the developer could not override the CRUD operations for a grid on the server side.
-* While the key field of a grid in a Header-Detail Code Type is correct, the key field of a grid in a Flat Code Type screen was returning an incorrect value.

-> This issue does not affect customers as the new grid for Flat Code Type Screens is not implemented in any Sage 300 Web Screen.
-However, it will affect a developer creating a grid in a Flat Code Type screen.

 > This patch will be part of the Sage 300 2020.1 release as part of the codebase.